Easy Reading: How to Find and Enjoy Russian Short Stories for Beginners

 - Is it likely to use a lot of cultural references?
 If you’ve ever understood all the words of a sentence but missed the meaning entirely, it’s probably because you didn’t know the context.
 This can be a problem while reading, too.
 So before you read a story, ask yourself if it’s likely to make a lot of cultural references.
 Some genres you’ll want to watch out for include contemporary humor or satire (which can refer to history, politics, pop culture and other national conversations) and stories inspired by folklore.
 If you’re up to the task of researching, then by all means, go for it—but know that you may have to compensate by choosing a shorter, more manageable text.

 - Was it adapted for your level?
 If the story was adapted specifically for your level of Russian, that’s a pretty obvious indicator that you’ve found an “easy” Russian short story.
 If you still find yourself struggling, try reading a story one level down to build your confidence.
+You can even try adding other elements to your reading, like listening to the story through an audio recording or watching an animated short story—you can find the latter on FluentU, among many other types of videos hand-picked for language learners.

 - Does the author have a reputation for simple, clear writing?
 Each writer has his or her own style, and some are going to be easier to read than others.
 Ask friends, language buddies or tutors for recommendations of short story writers with a reputation for straightforward writing.